falkr/ttm4115/pages/unit-7-comm/teamwork-1.md

 * Install Mosquitto from [https://mosquitto.org/download/](https://mosquitto.org/download/)
 * Start it locally.
 You can use it with the option `-v` (verbose) so that it prints more information.
-* Test how the broker works by connecting to it with MQTT.FX, as explained above.
+* Test how the broker works by connecting to it with MQTTX, as explained above.
-* Try to have the MQTT broker on one PC, and communicate with other PCs that have MQTT.FX running.
+* Try to have the MQTT broker on one PC, and communicate with other PCs that have MQTTX running.
   * For that to be possible, you need to be able to ping the PC that runs the broker.
   * You need to be on the same network.
-  * If nothing works, you can also have MQTT.FX and the broker installed on the same PC, and use address `localhost`.
+  * If nothing works, you can also have MQTTX and the broker installed on the same PC, and use address `localhost`.
 * If you have trouble installing Mosquitto, try to find help with others on MS Teams!